b-n/pingora-training/step2/README.md

 Selected upstream: Backend { addr: Inet(1.1.1.1:443), weight: 1 }
 ```

+👆 As you can see, the server being selected is cycling between each upstream every time we make a call (Round robin selection).

 ## 5. Load test it with `oha`

+⚠ You are going to create some load on the cloudflare dns servers (it's probably insignificant to them, but still important to know just the same).

+If you don't have `oha`, you can install it with `cargo install oha`.

 ```sh
 oha -z 5s http://localhost:8001